-Following a period spent in Japan focused on the development of its national security apparatus and the development of international security cooperation with partners from Europe to the Indo-Pacific, Yukio Okamoto, Adjunct Professor at Ritsumeikan University and former Japanese diplomat, will talk on Japan’s evolving security role in the Indo-Pacific, with a focus on Japan–China relations.
-This will be followed by a discussion with the Lowy Institute’s International Security Program Director Dr Euan Graham on how Japan will adapt and respond to future regional security concerns.
+Following a period spent in Japan developing its national security apparatus and international security cooperation with partners from Europe to the Indo-Pacific, Yukio Okamoto, Adjunct Professor at Ritsumeikan University and former Japanese diplomat, will address Japan’s evolving security role in the Indo-Pacific, with a focus on Japan–China relations.
+This will be followed by a discussion with the Lowy Institute’s International Security Program Director, Dr Euan Graham, about how Japan will adapt and respond to future regional security concerns.

 Yukio Okamoto was a career diplomat in Japan’s Ministry of Foreign Affairs, including postings in Paris at the OECD as well as in Cairo and Washington.
 Since retiring in 1991, Mr Okamoto has directed a political and economic consultancy, and served in a number of senior advisory positions.
 He has worked on multiple Japanese Government committees, including as a Special Advisor to Prime Minister Ryutaro Hashimoto (1996–98), Special Advisor to the Cabinet (2001–03) and Special Advisor on Iraq to Prime Minister Junichiro Koizumi (2003–04).
 He was Chairman of the Prime Minister’s Task Force on Foreign Relations, and until the end of 2008 was a member of Prime Minister Yasuo Fukuda’s Study Group on Diplomacy.
 He has written and published extensively on Japanese Foreign Policy, diplomacy, and government.